Defxult/reactionmenu/README.md

 ## Notice
 This branch is in development for discord.py 2.0 and should **NOT** be used.
+Code is unfinished and is no where near ready for even alpha testing.
 No documentation will be provided until compatibility is complete.

 This will end up being reactionmenu 3.0

 <!-- ![logo](https://cdn.discordapp.com/attachments/655186216060321816/820162226316378162/discord.jpg)
 <div align="center">